John R. Dailey: Marine Corps career

 Upon graduation from UCLA, Dailey was commissioned a second lieutenant in June 1956.
 He completed The Basic School prior to flight training and was designated a Naval Aviator in July 1958.

 His operational experience includes over 7,500 flying hours in fighters; light attack, reconnaissance, and electronic warfare aircraft; transports; and helicopters.

 In 1972, Dailey served as commanding officer of Marine Composite Reconnaissance Squadron-l, and also commanded a carrier task unit supporting combat operations in North Vietnam.
 During two tours in Vietnam, he flew 450 combat missions.
 Returning from overseas in May 1973, Dailey was assigned to the Aviation Weapons Requirements Branch, Headquarters Marine Corps, Washington, D.C.
 In 1975 he entered the National War College and, after graduation, returned to the Aviation Plans and Programs Branch at Headquarters Marine Corps.

-In 1978.
-Dailey took command of Marine Aircraft Group-ll, 3rd Marine Aircraft Wing, Marine Corps Air Station, El Toro.
-Then in July 1980 he assumed new duties as chief of staff of 3d Marine Aircraft Wing.
+In 1978, Dailey took command of Marine Aircraft Group-ll, 3rd Marine Aircraft Wing, Marine Corps Air Station, El Toro.
+In July 1980, he assumed new duties as chief of staff of 3d Marine Aircraft Wing.
 He returned to Headquarters Marine Corps in July 1981 and was assigned as head of Aviation Plans, Programs, Budget and Joint Doctrine Branch.
 After promotion to brigadier general in May 1982, Dailey assumed the position of assistant deputy chief of staff for aviation.
 In May 1985 he took command of the 1st Marine Amphibious Brigade, Kaneohe Bay, Hawaii.

 Dailey was promoted to major general on June 12, 1986, and took command of the 2nd Marine Aircraft Wing, Fleet Marine Force, Atlantic, Marine Corps Air Station Cherry Point, North Carolina.
 He was assigned duty as the Commandant, Armed Forces Staff College, Norfolk, Virginia, on July 30, 1987.
 General Dailey assumed command of the Marine Corps Research, Development and Acquisition Command, Washington, D.C., on August 21, 1989, and was appointed to the grade of lieutenant general on November 24, 1989.
 He was appointed to the grade of general and assumed the post as Assistant Commandant of the Marine Corps on August 1, 1990.